Developer's Daily Perl Education

 The foreach statement creates a loop that can be read like this:

-This results in the print statement being run for each key in the %ENV array.
+This results in the print statement being run for each key in the %ENV environment variables array.

 Having associative arrays available in Perl makes something like accessing our shell environment variables very easy.
 Instead of having to deal with many different separate variable names, we simply work with one array which contains the contents of the